lsd-consulting/lsd-core/README.md

 ## Building

 ### Prerequisites

-* Graphviz is used to generate the component diagrams.
-Without having this installed the approval tests will fail because the generated html file will not match the expected output.
-See [graphviz.org/download/](https://graphviz.org/download/) for installation instructions.

 * Java 11
 * IDE's will need to enable annotation processing (Lombok is used throughout the project to reduce the amount of boilerplate code).